Helpful Gardening Tips

 Sassafras Live Stakes are Deciduous Trees

 The sassafras tree is native to North America and East Asia.
-A mature sassafras tree can reach between 20 to 60 feet in height or more, and 25 to 40 feet in width.
+A mature sassafras tree can reach between 20 to 60 feet in height or more and 25 to 40 feet in width.
 Regarding soil requirements, the sassafras tree can grow in a variety of soils.
 However, it grows best in acidic soil that is sandy and well-drained.
 The sassafras tree can grow in hardiness zones 4 to 9 and is considered resistant to drought.
-The growth rate is deemed to be medium to fast growing, with trees growing between 13 inches to 24 inches or more within a year.
-Some plants have grown over 15 feet in 4 years.
+The growth rate is deemed medium to fast-growing, with trees growing between 13 inches to 24 inches or more within a year.
+Some plants have developed over 15 feet in 4 years.
 Concerning lighting requirements, the sassafras tree grows best in full sun to partial shade, with at least 4 hours of direct sunlight.

-The sassafras tree can survive over 1,000 years in the wild with the ideal growing environment.
+Sassafras Live Stakes can survive over 1,000 years in the Wild with the Ideal Growing Environment

-The full leaves form a light-blocking canopy.
-The bark of the sassafras tree is green and smooth when it is young and may become more orange or brown as it ages.
+The whole leaves form a light-blocking canopy.
+The bark of the Sassafras tree is green and smooth when it is young and may become more orange or brown as it ages.
 It’s important to note that the plant can be trained as a single trunk tree or a bushy thicket.
-When it is young, the sassafras tree generally has the appearance of a shrub, with a central trunk and smaller saplings surrounding it.
-As the plant matures, it will begin to form a defined tree shape, with one distinct trunk.
+When it is young, the sassafras tree generally has a shrub, with a central trunk and smaller saplings surrounding it.
+As the plant matures, it will form a defined tree shape with one distinct trunk.
 The tree forms wide, with a flat top.
-While this odor is mild in the spring when the flowers bloom, it continues to become more prominent throughout summer.
+While this odor is mild in the spring when the flowers bloom, it becomes more prominent throughout summer.